hermanhmo/bulkrater/README.md

 The rating will work best for people eating approximately 3000 calories daily devided by 3-4 meals.

 [Link to the deployed web app on Google Cloud](https://bulkrater-7jh2arsyhq-uc.a.run.app)

+(Loading can take up to 10 seconds if no one else is using the app, as Google shuts down the container instance when there is no traffic)